-In the 2nd century BC, the Chinese diplomat Zhang Qian visited Dawan and wrote a detailed report about his journey.
+In the 2nd century B.C., the Chinese diplomat Zhang Qian visited Dawan and wrote a detailed report about his journey.
 The main focus of the Chinese was on the local horse breed Argamak.
-This very elegant and persistent breed “sweated” blood; for the Chinese, this was proof of the horses’ heavenly origin.
-Due to regular wars with their neighbours, the Chinese had a shortage of horses and were therefore very interested in them.
+This elegant and persistent breed “sweated” blood; this was proof of the horses’ heavenly origin for the Chinese.
+Due to frequent wars with their neighbours, the Chinese had a shortage of horses and were very interested in new horses.
 Modern scientists have found that this bloody sweat was caused by parasites living under the horses’ skin.

 According to archaeological data, Andijan was inhabited more than 2,500 years ago.
 There are different versions of the origin of the name.
 It probably goes back to the Uzbek tribe of the “Andi”.